 Here are three science-backed ways that silence is good for your teacher brain, and how making time for it can make you feel less stressed, more focused, and more creative.

 - Silence replenishes the brain.
-Every day the teacher brain is inundated with numerous sensory inputs causing brain overload.
-The ceaseless demands of our attention as teachers put a significant burden on the on the brain necessary for high-order thinking, decision-making and problem-solving.
+Every day the brain is inundated with numerous sensory inputs causing brain overload.
+The ceaseless demands of our attention put a significant burden on the on the brain necessary for high-order thinking, decision-making and problem-solving.
 This “sensory overload” leads to lack of focus and mental fatigue.However, the brain can restore its finite cognitive resources when we’re in environments with lower levels of sensory input: just be quiet.
-Through sitting in a quiet classroom, we can help restore our brain, allowing us to make better decisions and boost our creativity.
+Through sitting in a quiet room, we can help restore our brain, allowing us to make better decisions and boost our creativity.

 - Silence relieves stress.
 In numerous studies of the effect of noise, researchers found that noise increases blood pressure and heart rate.
 Conversely, silence decreases blood pressure and heart rate.
 Even two minutes silence helps maintain your mood.